As part of our Investor Essentials series, we outline the tax-efficient options for your investments or savings.

 Junior ISA

-- A Junior ISA (JISA) is a tax-efficient account set up by a parent or guardian for children below 18 (at Nutmeg we can only open a JISA for a child under the age of 16).
+- A Junior ISA (JISA or child ISA) is a tax-efficient account set up by a parent or guardian for children below 18 (at Nutmeg we can only open a JISA for a child under the age of 16).
 Anyone can contribute to the account but only the child can access the money – and only after they turn 18.
-Friends and relatives are increasingly turning to JISA contributions as a way to give children a financial head start in life.
+Friends and relatives are increasingly turning to JISA contributions as a way to give children a financial head start in life – you can find out about ways to do this in our

 - Any contributions to a child’s JISA are not factored into your annual ISA allowance.
 Nor do they count towards your Lifetime ISA limit.